starchypotatocode/ip/docs/README.md

 ## Delete Task

-This Command delete the Task in the specified index.\
+This Command deletes the Task in the specified index.\
 The valid range of numbers start from 1 up to the number of tasks that are in the chatbot.\
 (This Command will not work if there are no Tasks present)